moses-b-alexander/stgnn-aqf-praxis/readme.md

 This repository supports the doctoral dissertation titled **Evaluating Spatiotemporal Graph Neural Network Architectures for Air Quality Forecasting**, available at **https://github.com/moses-b-alexander/stgnn-aqf-praxis**.

 This repository contains the full experimental setup for reproducing the results of my research on spatiotemporal graph neural networks for air quality forecasting.
-It includes source code, dataset, and a zipped archive containing the experimental results from three trials.
+It includes source code, dataset, and a zipped archive containing the experimental results from 3 trials.

 This repository includes:

 * `src/`: source code for running and evaluating experiment
-* `weather/`: covariate climatology data used in dataset creation
+* `weather/`: covariate climatology data
 * `experiment.zip`: archive containing a full copy of the repository structure from the experimental run, including `src/` and `weather/` as well as additional components listed below
 * `requirements.txt`: dependency list for installation via Python 3.12 pip
 * `README.md`: full experiment documentation and instructions